pasta-toolbox/bit_vector/README.md

 > Dong Zhou and David G. Andersen and Michael Kaminsky,
 > Space-Efficient, High-Performance Rank and Select Structures on Uncompressed Bit Sequences,
 > SEA 2013.

+- improved [rank][] and [select][] support requiring the same amount of memory but providing faster rank (most of the time) and select (always) queries, and
+- a very fast [rank][] support that can also answer [select][] queries

+TODO FIX THE LINKS
+TODO ADD BENCHMARK RESULTS
+TODO ADD EXAMPLES
+TODO REMOVE SDSL
+TODO MORE FOCUS ON THE RANK AND SELECT, LESS FOCUS ON THE BIT VECTOR

 [uncompressed bit vector]: bit_vector/bit_vector.hpp
 [rank]: bit_vectorsupport/bit_vector_rank.hpp